Scientific Name

 Origin

 Rhipsalis clavata is native to Brazil.
-It grows as an epiphyte on branches of trees in Rio de Janeiro and São Paulo.
+It grows as an epiphyte on tree branches in Rio de Janeiro and São Paulo.

 Description

-Rhipsalis clavata is a stunning cactus with long, much-branched, erect when young but soon hanging, often growing more than 3.3 feet (1 m) long.
-The joints are narrowly club-shaped, up to 1.2 inches (3 cm) long, deep green to brown, and arranged in terminal whorls of 2 to 7.
-They have a few areoles that sometimes bear 1 to 5 white hairs.
+Rhipsalis clavata is a stunning cactus with long, segmented, highly branched stems that are erect when young but soon hang, often growing over 3.3 feet (1 m) long.
+The joints (stem segments) are narrowly club-shaped, deep green to brown, and arranged in terminal whorls of 2 to 7.
+They can reach a length of 1.2 inches (3 cm) and have a few areoles that sometimes bear 1 to 5 white hairs.

-The flowers are white, bell-shaped, up to 0.6 inches (1.5 cm) long, and appear near the end of the branches in spring.
-The fruits are spherical, white or yellowish, and up to 0.25 inches (0.6 cm) in diameter.
+The white, bell-shaped flowers appear in spring near the end of the branches.
+They can measure up to 0.6 inches (1.5 cm) long.
+The fruits are spherical, white or yellowish, and can grow up to 0.25 inches (0.6 cm) in diameter.

 Rhipsalis do not thrive in direct sunlight.
-Exposure to the afternoon sun can burn the leaves, turn them yellow or lead to spotting.
+Exposure to the afternoon sun can burn the leaves, turn them yellow, or cause spotting.
 However, they will not bloom without sufficient sunlight, and their growth can be stunted.
-These cacti do best with morning sun and full shade in the afternoon.
+These cacti do best with morning sun and afternoon shade.

 Rhipsalis is not a drought-resistant plant, so regular watering is essential.
 Overwatering, however, can cause weak stems and rotted roots.
-Using a watering can help you measure the amount of water you are providing.
-The size of the pot compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+Using a watering can helps you measure how much water you are providing.
+The size of the pot relative to the plant, the home's humidity levels, and the type of potting soil used can all affect watering frequency.

 See more at How to Grow and Care for Rhipsalis.